YouDevsYoupikmin/FNF-COMPILER/README.md

 ![image](https://github.com/YouDevsYoupikmin/FNF-COMPILER/assets/132922421/4a865346-3709-45c8-a18f-7a807b78d08a)

+## Lime commands:

-The syntax is very important, enter command like this : lime test (or build for release build) windows (or macOS, linux...) -debug
+The syntax is very important, the command should start with "lime" after that use "build" (or test) and -release (or -debug)
 * (note : debug is optionnal)
+* if you have an error like "lime is not a iternal or external command", use "haxelib run lime setup" and ignore the update for HXCPP (press n and enter)
+* You can use "haxelib run lime" instead of lime command prefix

 If you want to make a release build use :